ESL Speaking

 Put the students in groups of 4 and the first person has to choose a paper at random and keep it secret.
 Then, they give hints about the paper to the rest of their group, preferably using relative clauses or reduced relative clauses.

 The other people in the group get to guess who it is and whoever guesses it correctly gets to keep the paper.
-They get 1 point and then is the next person who chooses a random paper and gives hints.
-This helps to prevent one student running away with a certain victory.
+They get 1 point and then is the next person chooses a random paper and gives hints.
+This helps to prevent one student from running away with a certain victory.

 The winner is the person with the most points at the end of the allotted time.
 It’s usually quite a tight race because the winner of each round has to be the next person to give hints, so can’t get a point.
 I usually bring a small prize for the winner from each group to create some excitement about it.